 Floodplain compliance and many more zoning regulations may also affect the size of the structure.

 A: First, you need to obtain the zoning designation of your property and understand the development requirements for that zone.
 Then you would design your project accordingly to the specific zoning requirements.
-Once you have designed your project, the next step is to submit your drawings/plans to the Planning and Zoning Department to begin the plan check process.
+Once you have designed your project, the next step is to submit your drawings/plans to the Planning Division to begin the plan check process.
 Finally, once you have completed with the Planning and Zoning Department, you can then submit to the Department of Building and Safety for further plan check review and permits.

 A: Building permits are required to erect, enlarge, alter, remove, demolish, or repair a building or structure in the City of Huntington Beach.
 For example, permits are required for patio covers, fences, block walls, re-roofs, stairway & guardrail replacements, tenant improvements, signs and etc.